Why is attendance important?

 What is SRCS doing to help students and families?

-- Bilingual resource person for families - Patty Turner is the Director of Attendance in the Student and Family Engagement (SAFE) office, providing support for families and helping to address the root causes of chronic absenteeism.
+- Bilingual resource person for families - Patty Turner is the Director in the Student and Family Engagement (SAFE) office, providing support for families and helping to address the root causes of chronic absenteeism.

 - Family mentors - These staff members are available at our school sites to help with attendance issues.